The mission statement of the NHMRC is Working to build a healthy Australia.

 - a national strategy for medical and public health research.

-As a Commonwealth Agency, NHMRC must also prepare an annual report for the Minister of Health and Ageing to table in Parliament.
+As a Commonwealth entity, NHMRC must also prepare an annual report for the Minister of Health to table in Parliament.